ymzuiku/signalist/README.md

 ### With react state, useEffect

-You may not need this use case, but it does work. `Signalist` is designed to cater to gradual migration of legacy `React` projects, hence its flexibility in accommodating various use cases.
+You may not need this use case, but it does work.
+Signalist is designed to cater to gradual migration of legacy React projects, hence its flexibility in accommodating various use cases.

-You can use `React` main api:
+You can use react main api:

 ```tsx
 import { useState } from "react";